 Please be aware that the Embassy cannot notarize your signature on a document that will be used anywhere other than in the United States.
-Documents to be used in Uruguay should be signed in front of a local Uruguayan notary.
-U.S. consular officials also cannot authenticate or apostille U.S. or Uruguayan public documents, such as birth, marriage, or death certificates.
+Consular Officers cannot authenticate or apostille U.S. public documents, such as birth, marriage, or death certificates.

-For instructions on how to authenticate/apostille a Uruguayan public document for use in the United States, please contact the Ministry of Foreign Affairs (2902-1010) – Section: “Centro de Atención Ciudadana”.
+For instructions on how to authenticate/apostille a Uruguayan public document for use in the United States, please contact the Ministry of Foreign Affairs (Phone: 2902-1010) – Section: “Centro de Atención Ciudadana”.

-You can also visit the Authentications and Apostilles Page on Travel.State.gov
+You can also visit the Department of State’s Authentications and Apostilles web page